Best Zinc Supplement for Testosterone in 2026

 Quick Answer

 Thorne Zinc Bisglycinate at 15-30mg daily is the best zinc supplement for testosterone support for most men — the bisglycinate chelate absorbs significantly better than zinc oxide or zinc sulfate, causes minimal digestive discomfort, and comes from a manufacturer with pharmaceutical-grade testing standards.
-For men who want zinc combined with magnesium and B6 in the classic ZMA formulation, Thorne ZMA covers all three nutrients in one capsule.
+For men who want zinc combined with magnesium and B6 in the classic ZMA formulation, ZMA JYM covers all three nutrients at clinical doses in one capsule.

 How Zinc Actually Affects Testosterone